 Can You Use Regular Potting Soil for Succulents and Cacti?

-But one common question that many people have is whether or not they should use regular potting soil for succulents and cacti.
+But one common question many people have is whether or not they should use regular potting soil for succulent plants and cacti.

-Succulents and cacti require a particular type of soil in order to grow.
+Succulents and cacti require a particular type of soil to grow.

-They need an airy soil with a good drainage system so they don’t rot and turn black, which can happen when the potting mix is too moist or doesn’t allow for enough airflow.
+They need an airy soil with a good drainage system so they don’t rot and turn black, which can happen when the potting soil is too moist or doesn’t allow enough airflow.

 Regular potting mix does not meet these needs because it tends to be heavy and dense, which causes the roots to suffocate over time.

-Here you will find the differences between regular potting mix and succulent potting mix and how to prepare the best soil mixture for these plants.
+Here, you will find the differences between regular potting soil and succulent potting soil and how to prepare the best soil mixture for these plants.

 The soil that succulents and cacti need needs to be light, airy with good drainage, and doesn’t retain water excessively or not enough, so they never dry out completely.

-The best type of soil for these plants would probably be a succulent planting medium or cactus potting mix.
+The best soil type for these plants would probably be a succulent planting medium or cactus potting soil.
 Both have excellent properties for easy drainage without being too coarse.

-The idea behind a succulent planting medium is that it holds more water than a typical potting mix while still allowing air to circulate, which helps roots thrive.
+A succulent planting medium holds more water than a typical potting mix, allowing air to circulate, which helps roots thrive.

 The mixture typically consists of 50% peat moss, 25% perlite, and 25% coarse sand or pumice.